SAP-samples/teched2023-AD266/exercises/ex4/README.md

 Let us outline the scenario we want to build again and see what is still left to be built.

-We want a user to be able to sign up for a conference and when they do so the following things should happen:
+We want a user to be able to sign up for an event and when they do so the following things should happen:
-1. The user should get registered for the conference
+1. The user should get registered for the event
 2. A learning goal should be automatically created for them in SuccessFactors.
 3. Any subsequent sessions that a user signs up for should also be registered and added as sub-goals to the goal.

-We have already added the functionality to register the user for the conference in the previous exercise.
+We have already added the functionality to register the user for the event in the previous exercise.
 What is left is to add the functionality to create a goal in SuccessFactors.
 And to put both these parts together inside the `signUp` action in `SignupHandler`.